vendethiel/Sprockets-PHP/README.md

 ## Asset Paths

-The asset paths are divided by "modules", allowing you for the greatest modularity :
+The asset paths are divided by "modules" to be as flexible as it can :

 ```json
 {